 Troubleshooting Common Amaryllis Problems

 Inspect the bulb to make sure it’s not rotting, then check the moisture level of the soil.
 If watering isn’t the issue, then give your plant more light.

-- Flower falling over – Since the flowers are so large, it’s common for them to fall over once they open.
-The main cause is usually lack of light, which causes the stem to grow long, tall, and thin.
+Since the blossoms are so large, sometimes they can fall over once they open.
+The main problem is usually lack of light, which causes the stem to grow long, tall, and thin.